pennupgrade/couverture/README.md

 The default TextMesh Pro shaders (and a few other assorted TextMeshPro files) are licensed under the Unity Companion License (due to TextMesh Pro being licensed that way).

 UPGRADE branding is not open source.
 If you decide to fork this project, replace the UPGRADE branding (located in `Tanks/Assets/UPGRADE Branding/`) with art that you own or have the rights to use.

+## Building
+### Itch.io/Github Release
+Build the game as normal, but ensure that the `DISABLESTEAMWORKS` compilation symbol is defined (see below).

+## Steam Release
+Remove the `DISABLESTEAMWORKS` compilation symbol.
+This is done by going to `Edit>Project Settings>Player>Settings For Windows, Mac, Linux>Other Settings>Script Compilation>Scripting Define Symbols` in the Unity Editor and removing the entry that says `DISABLESTEAMWORKS`.
+Build the game as normal.

 ## Sound Effects
 List of links to sounds used for sound effects: